firepress-org/bashlava_archived/README.md

 ## Requirements

-- A Mac.
-I didn't test BashLaVa on other systems. _Let's me know if you want to help for this :)_
+- A Mac OS: I didn't test BashLaVa on other systems. _Let's me know if you want to help for this :)_
 - [Docker](https://docs.docker.com/install/): (needed for markdown viewer, password generator, lint checker, etc.)
 - [Hub](https://github.com/github/hub#installation): needed to push release to Github.
-- nano (brew install nano): needed to edit your changelog when the system prompt.

 ## How To, Examples & Quick wins